parsimonhi/animCJK/README.md

 Minor enhancements (glyphs or medians most of the time) and minor updates can be skipped.

+2023/12/19
+- fix stroke number of ヲヺ in svgsKana (issue #38)
+- fix stroke order of も in svgsKana (issue #37)

 2023/11/03
 - add 膵 in svgsJa